-PEAC consistently builds an encouraging and supportive academic community for students at CU-Boulder.
+PEAC consistently builds an encouraging and supportive academic community for students at CU Boulder.
 Throughout our program—in classes, in the residence hall, and through other activities – we emphasize the diversity of our student experiences and backgrounds.
 We believe that students who learn to live and work with each other and value their diverse community will be more successful and productive members of the larger university community.
 No matter how prepared you think you are for university life, PEAC will challenge you and improve your chances for success at CU Boulder!

 MASP students consistently cite PEAC as the place where they developed their strongest friendships at CU.

 Students who successfully complete PEAC and enroll at CU-Boulder in the Fall are eligible to become members of MASP.
-During the academic year, MASP awards to each student in good standing a participation scholarship of up to $1500/year, provides credit-bearing seminars for first- and second-year students, offers faculty mentoring, holds social events, organizes programs with renowned CU faculty, and provides access to a community space for studying and social interactions.
+During the academic year, MASP awards to each student in good standing a participation scholarship of up to $2,000/year, provides credit-bearing seminars for first- and second-year students, offers faculty mentoring, holds social events, organizes programs with renowned CU faculty, and provides access to a community space for studying and social interactions.
 MASP students have many opportunities to develop a network of friends and peers, to meet scholarly professionals in a variety of academic disciplines, and to carry out hands-on research.